Dough Proofing Time Calculator for Bulk and Final

 How the proofing time estimates are calculated

 The model scales from simple references at twenty four degrees Celsius using a two times per ten degree rule of thumb.
 For commercial yeast, the baseline assumes one percent instant yeast yields about one and a half hours to reach a seventy five percent bulk rise with all purpose flour.
 For sourdough, twenty percent levain typically reaches the same rise in roughly four and a half hours.
-Times scale inversely with inoculation and adjust for flour type.
+Times scale inversely with inoculation and adjust for flour type so the window shifts predictably as you change percentages.

 Common proofing time questions